Crabman-DF-Mods/dwarven-wilds/README.md

 <details>
   <summary>Spoiler warning</summary>

-  __Dark Brambles:__ these plants will require the ability for "evil" plants to spread and overtake areas entirely, as well as for the seeds to have space-warping abilities like portals and "pocket dimensions" and being bigger on the inside and such.
+  __Dark Brambles:__ these plants will require the ability for "evil" plants to spread and overtake areas entirely (maybe even whole dimensions/planes!), as well as for the seeds and main cores to have space-warping abilities like portals and "pocket dimensions" and being bigger on the inside and such.
 In other words, at least the Myth & Magic update (I would settle for it at least taking over entire regions and threatening the integrity of the land or world, even if the space-warping doesn't happen).

 </details>